Q&A: Ireland's Leo Varadkar on Brexit, Trump and Keeping Ireland 'At the Center of the World'

 It is something we are not even considering and something we can absolutely rule out.
 Four times in our history, we decided as a country to take a different road than the United Kingdom; we did it in 1921, when we became independent and we were the first country to leave the Empire.
 We did it in 1948, when we left the commonwealth and declared a Republic.
 We did it again in 1979, the year I was born, when we broke the link with sterling and floated our own currency and then we did it again in 2001 when we joined the Euro.

 We have made the decision that we are at the heart of Europe.
-It is the union that we helped to build and it is, even if there are rocky waters or difficult times ahead because of that, that is where we belong.
+It is the union that we helped to build and even if there are rocky waters or difficult times ahead, that is where we belong.
 When there were challenges on every occasion we overcame them and emerged stronger and prosperous I think as a result.

 There have been suggestions by a number of people, including your predecessor Enda Kenny, that the case for a referendum on a united Ireland is growing stronger post-Brexit.
 Do you agree?